Lilla-Kavecsanszki/downwarddog/README.md

 ##### Special Case for Administrators

-For the administrator or superuser who is logged in, an extra menu option is displayed:
+When the signed-in user is the admin user or superuser, an additional link labeled "Admin" is displayed on the navigation bar.

-- **Admin:** This button offers a direct link to the main site administration page, eliminating the need to manually append '/admin' to the homepage URL.
+- **Admin:** This link grants access to the Django Admin window, allowing the superuser to manage the website's data, such as adding new, modifying, deleting or using them.

 ![Navbar Admin](README_docs/images/navbar_admin.png "navbar_admin")